lbryio/lbry.com/content/faq/view-rewards.md

 Not all accounts are eligible for tips.

 Existing YouTube synced channels with over 500 subscribers and other established creators on LBRY are automatically opted in.
+View rewards may vary based on type of content, quality, if homepage placements are used, and to prevent larger channels from getting a majority of LBC rewarded.
+Please see our [monetization goals blog post](https://lbry.tv/@lbry:3f/monetizationtwopointoh:5) for more details.

 In order for your account to qualify for view rewards, it must meet the following requirements: